johnbintz/bintz-integration_testing_setup/README.md

   one for behaviors or concerns (in Rails 4 they have dedicated `app/model/concerns` and `app/controller/concerns`, but I also have those apply to other objects in the app's world, hence a dedicated directory for `app/behaviors`.
 * VCR note: the innermost cassette is the one that gets recorded to when you're nesting.
+* Testing using external services, like [Feed Validator](http://feedvalidator.org/): Force the application to start up by `visit`ing a safe page that doesn't do anything, or is wrapped by a VCR call.
+Then build the URL to give to the remote service using `Capybara.app_host`, like you would with `Rack::Test`.

 ## Writing less better organized code